 - You are in good financial shape.

-Read our in-depth guide to learn more about the best time to sell your home.
+We cover these in more detail in our in-depth guide on the best time to sell your home.

 2. How much is my house worth?